svn2github/dotnetzip/Readme.txt

     programming interface.
 There are no events, so embedding it into a Winforms app with a progress bar would be difficult.
 Again it lacks an easy way to use or access many ZIP features, like encryption or ZIP64 or self-extracting archives.
-Also, the
+Also, the shell32.dll is designed for use within Windows Explorer, and presumes a user interface.
+In fact in some cases, calling into this DLL to perform a ZIP extraction can display a dialog box, so it may not be suitable for use within server or "headless" applications.

 There are other libraries out there than do zip files for .NET.
 But